Baraolt Mountains

 The Baraolt Mountains (Munții Baraolt) is a mountain range, entirely in Covasna County of Romania.

-Geologically the Baraolts are part of the Căliman-Harghita Mountains, of the Inner Eastern Carpathians.
+Geologically the Baraolts are part of the Inner Eastern Carpathians.
 By traditional Romanian categorization it's included in the Curvature Carpathians.

-The largest city in the area is Sfântu Gheorghe, along with the towns of Baraolt and Malnaș.
+The largest city in the area is Sfântu Gheorghe, along with the town of Baraolt.
 The highest peak is Vârful Havad at 1019 m.
 The Baraolt Mountains is a popular hiking area.